 It goes without saying that the dog is one of the two most common indoor pets we could get.
 The world of dog ownership is huge.
-If you’re hesitant about getting a dog because you’ve never owned one, do reconsider this thought as the World Wide Web is an excellent place where you can find literary every bit of information you’d need on how to take care of it.
+If you’re hesitant about getting a dog because you’ve never owned one or you are scared for your interior, do reconsider this thought as the World Wide Web is an excellent place where you can find literary every bit of information you’d need on how to take care of it.

 Cats are brilliant because they are one of the most adorable creatures out there.
 Cats are very straightforward and your kids will have less work on their hands.